kdave/btrfs-progs/Documentation/dev/Developer-s-FAQ.rst

    -  doing reviews of other developers' patches is strongly recommended

 -  good changelogs and subject lines
--  the base point of the git branch is well-defined (ie. a stable release point or last development point, that will not get rebased)
+-  the base point of the git branch is well-defined (i.e. a stable release point or last development point, that will not get rebased)

 The third point is vague, mostly refers to preferred coding patterns that we